-If you’re home has a faucet that has low pressure, you may not have to call a plumber to fix it.
-There a couple of things that you can check to resolve the issue on your own.
+Just because a faucet in your home has low water pressure it doesn’t mean you’ll have to call a plumber to fix it.
+There are a couple of things that you can check to resolve the issue on your own!

-One of the most common causes of low pressure to a kitchen faucet or bathroom sink faucet is debris or mineral buildup in the aerator.
+One of the most common causes of low pressure to a kitchen or bathroom sink faucet is debris or mineral buildup in the aerator.
 The aerator is the tiny screen that you see at the end of your faucet.
-This little mesh screen aerates your water as it exits your faucet giving it that unique from a faucet pour.
-If you have hard water in your home your aerator is very likely the cause of your low water pressure issue.
+This little mesh screen aerates your water as it exits your faucet, giving it that unique from-a-faucet pour.
+If you have hard water in your home, then your aerator is very likely the cause of your low water pressure issue.
 While we recommend preventing the issue by softening the water in your home, the solution to the symptom of hard water buildup in your faucet is a simple one you can do on your own.

-The easiest way to clean mineral buildup from your aerators is to grab some plain white vinegar, a rubber band and a sandwich bag.
-Place the rubber band around the top of your bag before filling, this will make it easier to put around your faucet once the sandwich bag is full.
-Make a 50/50 mixture of white vinegar and water and place the mixture inside the sandwich bag.
-The next step is to put spout of your faucet into the sandwich bag and hold it in place with the rubber band.
+The easiest way to clean mineral buildup from your aerators is to grab some plain white vinegar, a rubber band, and a sandwich bag.
+Place the rubber band around the top of your bag before filling– this will make it easier to put around your faucet once the sandwich bag is full.
+Make a 1:1 mixture of white vinegar and water placing the mixture inside the sandwich bag.
+The next step is to put the spout of your faucet into the sandwich bag and hold it in place with the rubber band.
 Make sure the aerator is completely immersed in the vinegar mixture.
 Allow the aerator to soak for ten minutes, then remove the sandwich bag.
 Turn on your faucet to rinse out the vinegar and test your results.

 If soaking your aerator in the vinegar mixture didn’t quite get the job done, it could be that you have debris in your aerator that needs to be removed.
-Keep in mind before you remove your aerator, some faucet models require a specialized tool to remove the aerator so if your aerator doesn’t remove easily, don’t force it, you will break it.
+Keep in mind before you remove your aerator, some faucet models require a specialized tool to remove it, so if your aerator doesn’t remove easily, don’t force it– you will break it.

-Many faucet manufacturers have made aerators easily removed; these faucets usually have an obvious seem at the end of the spout.
-Do not just take a wrench or a pair of plyers to this and start twisting, you will scratch the finish of your faucet.
+Many faucet manufacturers have made aerators easily removable; these faucets usually have an obvious seem at the end of the spout.
+Do not just take a wrench or a pair of pliers to this and start twisting– you will scratch the finish of your faucet.
 The proper tool is a crescent wrench or a mini strap wrench.
-These tools have a flat smooth surface that shouldn’t scratch the finish on your faucet.
+These tools have a flat, smooth surface that shouldn’t scratch anything.

 Once the aerator has been removed check the inside for debris, this could be hard mineral deposits that have turned into rocks or other debris that is in your line.
-This debris is usually easily removed with a toothbrush.
+This debris is usually easily removed with an old toothbrush or paintbrush.
 Once the aerator has been cleaned of debris, screw the aerator back on and test your faucet for adequate pressure.